 return usable tools and equipment not used as planned to VR.

 If a customer reports that their tools and equipment were lost or stolen, they must provide a copy of a police report.
-Replacement cost of lost or stolen tools and equipment over $1,000 requires VR Supervisor approval.

 VR must recover usable tools and equipment that the customer no longer needs.
 When a customer refuses to return VR property, refer to C-1407-5: Reporting Lost or Stolen Tools and Equipment for further action.